 A. Concept Plan.
 If land proposed for annexation is required to create a Concept Plan per Section 15-6102, the Concept Plan must be created and adopted prior to annexation.

-Pursuant to FMC Section 15-6102.B.2.a, this proposed project is not required to create a Concept Plan because there is no more undeveloped land within the Concept Plan Area with a residential land use designation.
-The portion of the Annexation area which is not part of Vesting Tentative Tract Map No. 6432 is already developed with a single-family residence.
+Finding A: Pursuant to FMC Section 15-6102.B.2.a, this proposed project is not required to create

-B. Plan Consistency.
-The proposed annexation and parcel configuration is consistent with the General Plan, the Fresno County Airport Land Use Compatibility Plan (as may be amended) adopted by the Fresno County Airport Land Use Commission pursuant to California Public Utilities Code Sections 21670-21679.5, Concept Plan, and any applicable operative plan; and

-The project is consistent with the following Fresno General Plan goals and objectives related to land use and the urban form:

-Goal 13: Emphasize the City as a role model for good growth management planning, efficient processing and permit streamlining, effective urban development policies, environmental quality, and a strong economy.
-Work collaboratively with other jurisdictions and institutions to further these values throughout the region.

-Objective LU-1: Establish a comprehensive citywide land use planning strategy to meet economic development objectives, achieve efficient and equitable use of resources and infrastructure, and create an attractive living environment.

-Policy LU-1-e calls for adopting implementing policies and requirements that achieve annexations to the City that conform to the General Plan land use designations and open space and park system, and are revenue neutral and cover all costs for public infrastructure, public facilities, and public services on an ongoing basis consistent with the requirements of ED-5-b.

-Policy ED-5-b requires new residential and commercial development that requires annexation to the City to pay its fair and proportional share of needed community improvements through impact fees, assessment districts, and other mechanisms.

-Approve new residential and commercial development projects that require annexation to the City only after making findings that all of the following conditions are met:
+- a Concept Plan because there is no more undeveloped land within the Concept Plan Area with a residential land use designation. - B. Plan Consistency.
+The proposed annexation and parcel configuration is consistent with the General Plan, the Fresno County Airport Land Use Compatibility Plan (as may be amended) adopted by the Fresno County Airport Land Use Commission pursuant to California Public Utilities Code Sections 21670-21679.5, Concept Plan, and any applicable operative plan; and - Finding B: The project is consistent with the following Fresno General Plan goals and objectives related to land use and the urban form: - Goal 13: Emphasize the City as a role model for good growth management planning, efficient processing and permit streamlining, effective urban development policies, environmental quality, and a strong economy.
+Work collaboratively with other jurisdictions and institutions to further these values throughout the region. - Objective LU-1: Establish a comprehensive citywide land use planning strategy to meet economic development objectives, achieve efficient and equitable use of resources and infrastructure, and create an attractive living environment in accordance with Goal 13 of the Fresno General Plan (see above). - Policy LU-1-e calls for adopting implementing policies and requirements that achieve annexations to the City that conform to the General Plan planned land use designations and open space and park system, and are revenue neutral and cover all costs for public infrastructure, public facilities, and public services on an ongoing basis consistent with the requirements of ED-5-b. - Policy ED-5-b requires new residential and commercial development that requires annexation to the City to pay its fair and proportional share of needed community improvements through impact fees, assessment districts, and other mechanisms.
+Approve new residential and commercial development projects that require annexation to the City only after making findings that all of the following conditions are met: - No City revenue will be used to replace or provide developer funding that has or would have been committed to any mitigation project;

-- No City revenue will be used to replace or provide developer funding that has or would have been committed to any mitigation project; - The development project will fully fund public facilities and infrastructure as necessary to mitigate any impacts arising from the new development; - The development project will pay for public facilities and infrastructure improvements in proportion to the development's neighborhood and citywide impacts; and, - The development will fully fund ongoing public facility and infrastructure maintenance and public service costs.
+- The development project will fully fund public facilities and infrastructure as necessary to mitigate any impacts arising from the new development; - The development project will pay for public facilities and infrastructure improvements in proportion to the development's neighborhood and citywide impacts; and, - The development will fully fund ongoing public facility and infrastructure maintenance and public service costs.